R v Creighton: Dissent

 Lamer C.J.
 (Sopinka, Iacobucci, and Major JJ. concurring) agreed with the majority's result, but differed in their reasons.

-The dissent was of the opinion that the standard for manslaughter should be "objective forseeability of the risk of death", and that the objective standard should take into account the experiences of the accused and their particular "human frailties".
+The dissent was of the opinion that the standard for manslaughter should be "objective foreseeability of the risk of death", and that the objective standard should take into account the experiences of the accused and their particular "human frailties".

 Lamer applied his "stigma" doctrine that he developed in R. v.
 Vaillancourt.
 The stigma of manslaughter is less than murder but is nevertheless serious enough to require at least objective foreseeability of the risk of death.

 Crimes involving an underlying unlawful act generally require symmetry.
 There are no extenuating circumstances that suggest an exception should be made.
 Thus, a broader standard of foresight of bodily harm cannot be used as it is asymmetric to the consequences.

 Lamer suggests a three-part test to approach unlawful act manslaughter.